Would you buy a $2,000 online video that shows you how to whiten your teeth within 24 hours and keep them sparkling for life?

 Write simple sentences.
 Remove jargon words.

-What words do your target audience use in conversations?
+What words do your audience use in conversations?
 Incorporate those words in your copy.

 Don’t seek to impress.
 Rather seek to inform, persuade, and inspire action.

 But it’s different for lead generation campaigns.
-Straight North studied over 350,000 website conversions and found that 84% of conversions happened during the first visit.
+Straight North studied over 350,000 site conversions and found that 84% of conversions happened during the first visit.

 To get prospective customers to act now, you need to create a sense of urgency.
 You can create urgency by offering a discount for a limited time, selling limited copies of your product and using urgency in your CTA text like “download now”.